-DBS has been proven to reduce some of the symptoms associated with Parkinson's disease.1 Medtronic DBS Therapy is currently approved to treat Parkinson’s disease, essential tremor, dystonia,* and obsessive-compulsive disorder.* Since 1997, more than 100,000 patients worldwide have received Medtronic DBS Therapy.2
+DBS has been proven to reduce some of the symptoms associated with Parkinson's.1 Medtronic DBS Therapy is currently approved to treat Parkinson’s, essential tremor, dystonia,* and obsessive-compulsive disorder.* Since 1997, more than 100,000 patients worldwide have received Medtronic DBS Therapy.2

 We've provided answers to some of the most common questions and concerns about DBS Therapy.

-Read about the experiences of people who have received DBS Therapy for Parkinson's disease.
+Read about the experiences of people who have received DBS Therapy for Parkinson's.
 You’ll learn first-hand what life was like for these particular patients, both before and with treatment.

 *Humanitarian Use Device: The effectiveness of this device for the treatment of dystonia or obsessive-compulsive disorder has not been established.